 What Is Welding Current and How Do You Set It Right?

-Here’s how it works: In a constant current machine like most stick welders (think Miller Bobcat or Hobart Handler), the amp setting stays steady even if your arc wanders.
-That heat input controls penetration—the deeper the root, the stronger the tie-in.
-For a 1/4-inch mild steel plate, I’d start at 120 amps with a 1/8-inch 7018 rod.
-But it shifts with position: drop to 100 amps for overhead to fight gravity on the puddle.
+In a constant current machine, like most stick welders, the amp setting stays steady even if your arc wanders.
+This heat input controls penetration.
+A deeper root means a stronger joint.
+For a 1/4-inch mild steel plate, a good starting point is 120 amps with a 1/8-inch 7018 rod.
+You must adjust this for your position.
+Drop to 100 amps for overhead welding to stop the puddle from dripping.

 | Material Thickness | Electrode Size | Amps Range | Notes |